artem-bayandin/reown-from-chrome-ext/README.md

 The app is a POC sample of how to use reown appkit inside a chrome extension.
 As a smart contract, a very simple contract with internal counter was deployed and veified to Amoy testnet at `0x669AdfAbFd880A86c042B14bCb16De193a91e2bc` ([amoy scan](https://amoy.polygonscan.com/address/0x669AdfAbFd880A86c042B14bCb16De193a91e2bc)).
 [Faucet link](https://faucet.stakepool.dev.br/amoy).

+Prerequisites: hardhat needs keys, there are keys for localhost, and for Amoy network HH reads the key from .keys.json (which is not available) - you may copy-paste .keys.example.json or manually add a private key to hardhat.config.ts.

+You also need some test tokens - visit faucet https://faucet.stakepool.dev.br/amoy

+Metamask extension 13.8.0 is used in browser

+Link to reown bug: https://github.com/reown-com/appkit/issues/5359

 ### Current state:

-- connects using QR code;
+- connects using QR code scanned from iPhone Metamask app;
 - reads balance (using inbuilt appkit functionality);
 - reads from smart contract (reads counter).

-### Does not work:
+### Issues:

-#### Case 1 (critical):
+#### Case 1 (critical): Writing to smart contract

-- cannot write to smart contract (all transactions fail with `Failed to load resource: the server responded with a status of 400`).
-The next request fails (some codes are replaced with 0):
-`GET https://verify.walletconnect.org/v3/attestation?projectId=357f587eff1593dd05c9ce099737ab92&origin=chrome-extension://iflfpafchabnngjeanbgjnapfahmglme&id=2f094c141fbe4bd5d29858506e0c299c00000000000000000000000000000000&decryptedId=c5b3da59cc8700ee36228b29abee243400000000000000000000000000000000`
+- steps: Open the extension, connect your wallet, click "read balance" to see it somehow works, click "read counter" to see it reads from smart contract, then click "increment" or "decrement".
+- actual: Nothing will happen, and in console you will see a 400 BadRequest error `GET https://verify.walletconnect.org/v3/attestation?projectId=357f587eff1593dd05c9ce099737ab92&origin=chrome-extension://iflfpafchabnngjeanbgjnapfahmglme&id=2f094c141fbe4bd5d29858506e0c299c00000000000000000000000000000000&decryptedId=c5b3da59cc8700ee36228b29abee243400000000000000000000000000000000`
+- expected: Metamask extension opens to sign a transaction (or at least a QR code appears to scan from mobile) `GET https://verify.walletconnect.org/v3/attestation?projectId=357f587eff1593dd05c9ce099737ab92&origin=chrome-extension://iflfpafchabnngjeanbgjnapfahmglme&id=2f094c141fbe4bd5d29858506e0c299c00000000000000000000000000000000&decryptedId=c5b3da59cc8700ee36228b29abee243400000000000000000000000000000000`

-#### Case 2 (high priority):
+#### Case 2 (high priority): Whitelisting `chrome-extension://{EXT_ID}` origin in Reown dashboard

-- cannot add chrome extension origin `chrome-extension://iflfpafchabnngjeanbgjnapfahmglme` to the list of allowed origins on reown dashboard - throws `Please enter a valid domain or URL`.
-I'd like to add my extension to limit calls only from it.
-If `google.com` is added, then appkit says that my orign `chrome-extension://...` is not added, and I have to whitelist it.
+- I'd like to limit usage of my project_id just to my extension;
+- steps: go to Reown dashboard https://dashboard.reown.com/ , navigate to Domains, click to add a domain, insert `chrome-extension://iflfpafchabnngjeanbgjnapfahmglme`
+- actual: Error: `Please enter a valid domain or URL`
+- expected: origin added

-#### Case 3 (high priority):
+#### Case 3 (high priority): Connect to Metamask extension as well as using QR code for mobile Metamask app

-- cannot connect using Metamask extension in browser.
-When selecting "browser" version instead of "QR code" shows "Not detected".
-I'd like to let users to connect using their browser extensions, as my app is an extension.
+- working in a browser, I'd like it to be browser-first, with no need to use mobile Metamask app to connect to my extension
+- steps: Open my extension, click Connect button, select Metamask wallet, toggle "browser" instead of "QR code"
+- actual: Error: `Not detected`
+- expected: Metamask browser extension is triggered/opened

-#### Case 4 (mid priority):
+#### Case 4 (mid priority): Switching networks

+- prerequisites: both Polygon and Amoy networks are added to both Metamask browser extension and Metamask iPhone app
+- steps: Open my extension, connect, click "Network" button, select Polygon or Amoy (both predefined)
-- when switching network, it always shows `Your connected wallet may not support some of the networks available for this dApp`, although network id changes.
-Networks I try to change are added into Metamask wallet in browser extension as well as in iPhone Metamask app (from which I scan QR code to connect)
+- actual: Seems that network is switched, at least ID of current network changes, but there is an error on UI: `Your connected wallet may not support some of the networks available for this dApp`
+- expected: Network is switched with no such error

-#### Case 5 (low priority):
+#### Case 5 (low priority): Some errors in console, might be related to signing transactions

 - when reading from smart contract, it reads the value, but there is an error in console, which shows `400 Bad Request` for this call `POST https://rpc.walletconnect.org/v1/?chainId=eip155%3A80002&projectId=357f587eff1593dd05c9ce099737ab92`with payload `{id: 1, jsonrpc: "2.0", method: "test", params: []}`

-#### Case 6 (fantom bug) (low priority):
+#### Case 6 (fantom bug) (low priority): Unable to read from smart contract (failed to find stable reproducable logic).
+Might be some cache mechanism failure or so.

-Open extension, connect wallet, read balance, read value from smart contract - works fine.
+- Open extension, connect wallet, read balance, read value from smart contract - works fine.
-Close extension, open extension (you will see that you are connected), click to read value from smart contract - error:
+- Close extension, open extension (you will see that you are connected), click to read value from smart contract - error:
 ```
 {
     "code": "BAD_DATA",